piisgaaf/chi2fit/README.md

 ## Docker & Jupyter Notebooks

-`Chi2fit` can be used from with Jupyter Notebooks.
+`Chi2fit` can be used together with Jupyter Notebooks.
 The easiest way is to create a docker image and run it.
 The docker image is based on [IElixir](https://github.com/pprzetacznik/IElixir).

 The image is built using: